rahsunk/61040-portfolio/assignments/assignment1.md

 - Bad collaboration: Partners don't show up to meetings, unequal effort, disagreements over problem solving

   Reason for exclusion: In my opinion, unless it's to verify a proposition, I don't believe a software application can fix bad teamwork any better than personal confrontation.
 Though I think an app to find good teammates with similar work times and ethics is a good idea, I know that this has already been accomplished here with psetpartners.

+### Stakeholders:

+1.
+2. Traveling: Navigating new areas
+3. Outside class work: Time management

+   - Users: People seeking to improve their time management
+   - Friends: Friends of users whose daily routine can affect the schedule of users and vice versa
+   - Event organizers: People who schedule continuous events that users attend, such as classes, work hours, and club meetings

+   Impacts:

+   Event organizers can be burdened by users with bad time management skills if they don't attend their events.
+A friend asking a user for free time (and vice versa) can complicate the other stakeholder's routine.
+Users, friends, and event organizers could all benefit from proper communication about their availability.

+### Features:

+1.
+2. Traveling: Navigating new areas
+3. Outside class work: Time management
+   - Preference Form: A form of questions users can answer to help generate a schedule much
+   - Reminders: Notifications sent to users' phones to notify them a planned event in their schedule is about to start.
+Helps the user stick to their created schedule.
+   - To-do list: A list of responsibilities that the user has alongside their deadlines, periodically reminding the user of what tasks they need to complete
+   - Sharing schedules: Share your schedules with other users and non-users.
+This can inspire friends to create their own schedule and you can let others like your supervisors know when you plan to work and have free time.